Smicer12/Phase_4_Group_2_Project/README.md

 This Project aims at answering the question:
  What are the top 5 best zip code areas for the Kar-Dak Investments to consider?
  #### [1.4 Objectives](#Objectives)
- 1. To use Time Series Model to determine the top 5 zip codes to invest in
-2. To find the top 5 zip codes nationwide with the highest ROI within accepted standard deviation threshold (variability in returns)
+1. To identify the top 5 zip codes with the highest ROI.
-3. To Perform Forecasting for Future House Prices
-4. Develop time series models to forecast real estate prices for different zip codes over various time horizons.
+2. To develop time series models to forecast real estate prices for different zip codes over various time horizons.
-5. Evaluate the stability and predictability of real estate prices for different zip codes.
-6. Determine potential profit margins based on historical data and forecasted price growth.
-7. To Combine insights from the above analyses to make a comprehensive recommendation.
-8. To effectively identify cities that are optimal for both short-term and long-term investment
+3. To establish cities that are optimal for both short-term and long-term investment
-9. To create user-friendly interfaces to facilitate easy access to forecast/ predictions and insights.
 ***
 ### Data Understanding
 In this section, we will do the following to get more insights about our dataset before proceeding to subsequent steps.